ResearchComputing/Documentation/docs/getting_started/logging-in.md

 ## Getting a CURC account

-All individuals who would like to access CU Research Computing (CURC) HPC systems (Alpine and Blanca) and storage solutions must have an associated CURC account.
+All individuals who would like to access CU Research Computing (CURC) HPC systems (Alpine and Blanca), Open OnDemand, and storage solutions must have an associated CURC account.
 CURC systems are utilized by a variety of institutions including CU Boulder, Anschutz Medical Campus (AMC), Colorado State University (CSU), and institutions who are members of the Rocky Mountain Advanced Computing Consortium (RMACC).
 Given CURC systems host a variety of institutions, each institution has its own method for creating a CURC account.
 To simplify this process, below we provide tabs that specify instructions on getting a CURC account based on the institution you are affiliated with.

 (tabset-ref-get-account)=
 ``````{tab-set}